Chapter 1: Introduction to Templates

 Every occurrence of CPP in the source file is replaced with "C PLUS PLUS" during preprocessing.
 This substitution is unconditional, context independent, and occurs before the compiler sees the code.

 Macros therefore perform simple textual substitution and can accept arguments of any form.
-This surface-level flexibility is sometimes mistaken for generic behaviour.
 In reality, macros have no understanding of types, expressions, or intent.
 They expand text, leaving interpretation entirely to the compiler.

 #include <iostream>